hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/070_Custom_DAG_-_Inverted_TF-IDF_Index.md

-In this tutorial we'll explore what the DAG model offers beyond the simple cascade of computing steps.
+In this tutorial we'll explore what the Core API DAG model offers beyond the capabilities of the Pipeline API.
 Our DAG will feature splits, joins, broadcast, and prioritized edges.
 We'll access data from the file system and show a simple technique to distribute file reading across Jet members.
 Several vertices we use can't be implemented in terms of